onaio/help/faqs/_posts/2014-09-23-what-are-the-share-settings.md

 ###Select whether your project is public or private

 You can keep your project private if you don’t want anyone on the web to see your project or its data.

-To choose who can see your file or folder:
+To share your project with collaborators:

 1. Sign in to Ona.
 2. Open a project.